wballard/starphleet/Layout.md

 way for whomever controls the headquarters to hand out keys to the ships for ssh access.

+## config
+This is a friendly neightborhood config file, where you can tell your headquarters about some extra settings.
+Each one is described below.

+### PIG=true
+When set to true, local changes to the headquarters repository will be pushed back to the origin.
+This provides an ability to do locally generated dynamic orders which are then shared with other ships when they pull the headquarters on the normal order update cycle.

 ## dockerfiles
 Put in dockerfiles to be built on your ships here.
 This is an alternate to using the docker registry, which we have found slow, particularly to